ChrisDuffley/stationPlaylist/addoninternals.md

 #### Changes introduced in 18.07 to handle add-on settings from apps other than Studio

-Because Columns Explorer (see the corresponding section below) is used in Studio, Creator and Track Tool, it became necessary to change how add-on settings are loaded and managed outside of Studio.
+Because Columns Explorer (see the corresponding section below) is used in Studio, Creator, Remote VT, and Track Tool, it became necessary to change how add-on settings are loaded and managed outside of Studio.
 Instead of splconfig.initialize calling SPLConfig constructor directly, it will call splconfig.openConfig function that will call the constructor (if needed) and add the app name to a list of active SPL components.
 If this is done with add-on settings already loaded, no construction activity will take place.

-In app modules for Creator and Track Tool, the constructor will call splconfig.openConfig to perform the above activity.
+In app modules for Creator, Remote VT, and Track Tool, the constructor will call splconfig.openConfig to perform the above activity.
 When the app module terminates (see below), splconfig.closeConfig will be called to unregister the component that is being terminated, and if no SPL components are active, add-on settings will be gone from memory.

 ### Life of the app module: events, commands and output